UCL-CyberPhysicalSystems/hackathon-01/ros2/zenoh/README.md

 # Zenoh Bridge ROS2 - Connecting UCL HereEast and Condensor/Unified AI Exmaples

-This guide is a setup guide for the connection between UCL HereEast and Condensor.
+> This guide is a setup guide for the connection between UCL HereEast and Condensor using [zenoh-plugin-ros2dds](https://github.com/eclipse-zenoh/zenoh-plugin-ros2dds?tab=readme-ov-file )

 > **Note:** You will need admin knowledge of the IP Address of the UCL HereEast Machine for these instructions.

 This is intended for the admin controlled gateway VM, for VM-to-VM communication you will not need to set this up you should hopefully only be relying on ROS-to-ROS communication for intra-VM comms.
 The reason is that there is limited bandwidth on the HereEast connection and therefore we must minimise data duplication through that link.

-The tool is located here: https://github.com/eclipse-zenoh/zenoh-plugin-ros2dds?tab=readme-ov-file

 ## Connecting to UCL HereEast Data Sources